miken/cep-developer-assessment/README.md

 * `submissions`: This is where you can save your program in the format `your_name.py`

 To submit your codes, first, fork this repo, add your own program files in the `/submissions` folder for each exercise, then make a pull request letting us know that you're submitting your files.

-If you have any questions regarding the assessment, please feel free to reach out to Mike Nguyen at miken@effectivephilanthropy.org.

 # Exercise 1
 In spring 2014, CEP helped 9 foundation clients administer a survey to their grantees.
 At the end of the survey, CEP analysts cleaned and sent the data to you in a CSV format.
 The file is called `xl.csv` and saved in the `exercise1/input` folder.
 This file contains all survey responses, with each column representing a survey question and each row a set of responses from a grantee.